-- Norway saw three rate cuts totalling 150 bp in the beginning of the crisis.
+- Norway has seen three rate cuts totalling 150 bp in two months.
 Policy rates have been left unchanged in Sweden and the Euro Area while Denmark hiked the interest rate marginally due to technical reasons.
-Monetary and fiscal policy will remain accommodative for a long time and we expect policy rates to be left unchanged throughout the forecast period. - The Riksbank and ECB have launched new large-scale asset purchase programmes (QE) as a response to the corona crisis.
+Liquidity measures have been ramped up by all central banks, and the governments have launched large fiscal packages to cushion the fall.
+More relaxed macroprudential policy has been imposed as well, though e.g. a temporary pause of amortization rules in Sweden and reduced capital requirements for Finnish financial institutions.
+Monetary and fiscal policy will remain accommodative for a long time. - The Riksbank and ECB have launched new large-scale asset purchase programmes (QE) as a response to the corona crisis.
 The ECB is expected to . purchase financial assets to a corresponding 12 percent of Euro Area GDP this year, while the Riksbank's purchases amount to 8 percent of GDP.
 All together, global ultra-expansionary monetary policy has contributed to calming and stabilizing international markets amidst the crisis. - Nordic public finances were in good shape prior to the crisis and governments stood ready to act swiftly.
-Lower revenue and increased spending will lead to . large fiscal deficits this year, hence prompting governments debt/GDP ratios to balloon.
+Lower revenue and increased spending will lead ٠ to large fiscal deficits this year, hence prompting governments debt/GDP ratios to balloon.
 However, Nordic public finances will remain in a favorable position and are well-equipped to handle the long-term consequences of the pandemic.